The Story Behind Olettra

 She'd described every detail—the afternoon light through the kitchen window, the way he'd laughed when he fell, the sound of her voice cheering him on.

+Marcus held that letter for a long time.
 Not reading it.
 Just holding it.
 Trying to see what words couldn't show him.

 That night, in the few quiet minutes before lights out, I found him with the letter again.
 He'd memorized every line by then.